Aly Raisman slams USA Gymnastics to stop 'victim shaming'

-Olympic gold medalist Aly Raisman unleashed a blistering attack on USA Gymnastics on Wednesday, accusing the organization of "victim shaming" for its response to new criticism to a sexual abuse scandal.
+Olympic gold medalist Aly Raisman unleashed a blistering attack on USA Gymnastics on Wednesday, accusing the organization of "victim shaming" for its response to new criticism of a sexual abuse scandal.

 "Your statements are hurtful," Raisman tweeted.
 "If you did not believe that I & others were abused than why pressure & manipulate us?
 WE WERE MOLESTED BY A MONSTER U ENABLED 2 THRIVE FOR DECADES.
 You are 100% responsible."